wheelroom/wheelroom/packages/@jacco-meijer/styled-system/README.md

 }
 ```

-This is because all props are passed to styled system and unknown props simply
-pass through.
-Going through all nested props this way is very inefficient.

-The easiest solution is not to pass all props to styled system.
-That would
-however break the current API.

-`<div m={1} />` would become `<div ncss={{ m: 1 }} />`

-That is why this version supports the current API and adds a `ncss` prop.
-Props
-from the current API are handled as usual.
-All css in the `ncss` object handles
+This is because a shallow evaluation of all properties of a React element is
+simple, but an efficient deep evaluation of all properties is a complex thing.

+To efficiently handle nested css properties these properties need to be passed
+to styled system separately.
+By adding these objects to the special `ncss`
+(derived from Nested CSS) property for example.
+The API would then look like
+this:

+`<div ncss={'>ul>li>p':{mx:0}} />`

+Because moving all properties to a `ncss` object would break the current API, this version supports both the current behavior as well as the `ncss` property for
-nested css.
+nested properties.

+The next major version will only have support for the `ncss` object.

 ```
 {